-Did you know that Johnny Appleseed Day is September 12th?
-Your kids can celebrate the holiday and practice learning the ABC’s with these fun Apple Alphabet Play Dough Mats!
+Did you know that Johnny Appleseed Day is March 11th?
+Your kids can celebrate the day and practice learning the ABC’s with these Apple Alphabet Play Dough Mats!

 Apple Alphabet Play Dough Mats: